swape/js-book/docs/chapter2/map.md

 */
 ```

-As you can see on line 5, that you cacn chain many `set()` methods together if you like.
+As you can see on line 5, that you can chain many `set()` methods together if you like.
 But I think it is nicer to add one at a time.

 You can get all the keys or values by using `keys()` and `values()` method.
 And both with entries.
-You can also use the built in forEach to iterate every item.
+You can also use the built-in forEach to iterate every item.

 ```javascript
 const myMap = new Map()